 In 2019, over 80% of employers planned to increase wellness and well-being budgets – double the amount from a decade ago.1 But how does this relate to reducing employee turnover?

-There’s no two ways about it: employee well-being affects any company’s bottom line.
-A company’s success depends on employing a workforce that operates efficiently and willingly, in order to reduce employee turnover and boost productivity.
+There are no two ways about it: employee well-being affects any company’s bottom line.
+A company’s success depends on cultivating a workforce that operates efficiently and willingly, in order to reduce employee turnover and boost productivity.
 But besides that, employers are obligated to offer tools so their workforce can look after their physical and mental health.
-We spend more of our waking hours at work than anywhere else; being strong in all areas of life depends on a solid, supportive foundation from our families, friends, employers and other support systems.
+We spend more of our waking hours at work than anywhere else; being strong in all areas of life depends on a solid, supportive foundation from our families, friends and employers.

-Employers have long known (and felt) the negative impacts of physical conditions like obesity and smoking on the workplace.
-However, bigger risks are what goes unseen.
+Employers have long known (and felt) the negative impacts of physical conditions, like obesity and smoking, on the workplace.
+However, bigger risks are those that can’t be seen.
 Mental health is no longer a topic that can be swept under the rug.
 A CareerBuilder study found that 61% of employees are burned out on the job.2 That’s more than half of employees feeling like they have insufficient energy to do their work – a pretty big problem.
 So, why focus on well-being?

 Well-being to reduce employee turnover

 One huge employer responsibility is to provide its workforce the resources it needs – not just to reduce employee turnover but to ensure employees can do their jobs effectively.
 This goes beyond a bi-weekly paycheck.
 When employees are stressed on the job and don’t have the tools they need to help themselves, they look for new jobs.
 When they leave, big costs stack up in terms of HR lost time, recruiting and retraining new employees.
 Doesn’t it make more sense to offer benefits up-front, to support employee physical and mental health before ever coming close to a crisis point?
-Employees are looking for wellness benefits more today than ever before as an integral part of their healthcare benefits.
+Employees are looking for mental health and well-being benefits today more than ever before as an integral part of their healthcare package.
 It’s time for employers to accommodate that need across the board.